sophlzy3/workout-timer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.5 License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Glassmorphism Design**: Inspired by modern UI trends
-- **React Community**: For the amazing ecosystem
-- **Tailwind CSS**: For the utility-first approach
-- **Lucide Icons**: For the beautiful icon set

-## 📞 Support

-If you have any questions or need help:
-- Open an issue on GitHub
-- Check the documentation
-- Review existing issues and discussions

 ---